AashitaK/ML-Workshops/README.md

 Session 3: Model building, tuning and testing - 1
 - Splitting dataset into training and testing sets
-- Bias-variance tradeoff
-- Overfitting and Underfitting
+- Bias-variance tradeoff, overfitting and underfitting of models
-- Training and testing models for classification and regression.
+- Training and testing models for classification and regression

 Session 4: Model building, tuning and testing - 2
 - Fine tuning hyperparameters